fanchy/fflib/README.md

    makes it possible to auto compute the end time sub start time of function.
  * Performance data will be output to file(CSV format) by timer.
 I also has some tools to analyze data, try FFUI.
  * thread safe
+ * Each cost of Performance is equal to two of gettimeofday.
+ * In my opinion, Performance Monitor should be always setup.
+There two advantages. first that it is a reference to optimize program, second that it can be found the problem where of program makes progr runing slow when some conditions.
 ## Performance Monitor Example
 ``` c++
 	void foo()